Mike Sherrard: Regular season

+Playoffs

 Personal life

 Sherrard's mother Cherrie, ran the 80-yard hurdles in the 1964 Summer Olympics, where she was a teammate of Bob Hayes.
 She won a gold medal in the 1967 Pan American Games.
 His father Robert, played college basketball, semi-pro baseball and was a college professor at California State University.
 He is a cousin of Pro Football Hall of Fame cornerback Darrell Green.

 After retirement, Sherrard worked as a fundraiser for Autism Speaks.
 He currently lives in Westlake Village, California with his daughter and two sons and is involved in television production.

 In 2010, he was hired as the wide receivers coach at Oaks Christian School.
 In 2014, he was the offensive coordinator at Oaks Christian.
 In 2015, he was hired as the wide receivers coach at Newbury Park High School.